Axelwickm/Malabarista/README.md

 *Project for Universidade de São Paulo class Realidade Virtual (PSI3502)*

+Warning: The scripts under Assets/SteamVR are a part of the SteamVR addon, but have been modified.
-Warning: SteamVR's Interactable script was altered in this project.
-It is crucial to use this repository's version in order for the game to work.
+It is crucial to use this repository's version in order for the game to work, when installing the addon.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)